-Seize the opportunity highlight your strengths as you respond to this question by referencing your responsibilities and accomplishments in the roles/initiatives you include.
+Seize the opportunity to highlight your strengths as you respond to this question by referencing your responsibilities and accomplishments in the roles/initiatives you include.

 - (Optional) To be considered for a science research Fellowship, list up to 10 of the most relevant undergraduate and graduate science and math courses you have completed.
 For each, provide the course name, year and institution, and indicate whether it was a laboratory course.

-- If you decide you are interested in pursuing a science research Fellowship, please take time to think through and include the most relevant courses you’ve taken.
+- If you decide you are interested in pursuing a science research Fellowship, please take the time to think through and include the most relevant courses you’ve taken.

 - You can update your responses to this question once you see some of the science research positions and find those that you might be interested in to better reflect your studies in a particular scientific area.

-- Even if you are not interested in a science research Fellowship, you may respond to this question to highlight courses that you have taken that may be attractive to potential Mentors.
+- Even if you are not interested in a science research Fellowship, you may respond to this question to highlight courses that you have taken that may be attractive to potential Project Mentors.
 For example, you might include business or computer technology courses you’ve taken.

-- (Optional) Is there any additional information you would like to share about yourself, your background, or experience that you would like Mentors to consider when reviewing your Ignited resume?
+- (Optional) Is there any additional information you would like to share about yourself, your background, or experience that you would like Project Mentors to consider when reviewing your Ignited resume?

 Hosts may be interested in learning more about you and your background.
 This optional question allows you to provide information such as: